 Between 1846 and 1848, Walt became part of the Quaker Abolitionist movement.
 In his zeal for the cause, he used his platform at the Brooklyn Daily Eagle to support Wilmot Proviso’s fight to stop the spread of slavery to the western territories.
 This move lead to his termination in January of 1848.
 He was quickly hired by a New Orleans newspaper.
 His 15-year-old brother, Jeff, accompanied him to this new city but they left in May of that year to avoid yellow fever season.

 The two Whitman brothers went on to attend anti slavery meetings.
 Walt sold political poetry, managed a stationery shop and even did a little carpentry to make ends meet.
 All the while, he continued honing his craft.
-He was on the brink of publishing his greatest work — Leaves of Green.
+He was on the brink of publishing his greatest work — Leaves of Grass.

 Seeking Inspiration — Walt Whitman Part 2 will continue to follow this great American poet through the trials and tribulations of scandalous press, troubling family relationships and ill-health.
 I will also share how reading Whitman has impacted my novel in progress.
 See you there!